Get in: Admission to university

 Te Marautanga o Aotearoa

-The University Entrance standard includes approved subjects and achievement standards from the Te Marautanga o Aotearoa.
+The UE standard includes approved subjects and achievement standards from the Te Marautanga o Aotearoa.
 Visit NZQA for more information.

 What if I don't get UE?

 Check with the university to see which courses they accept as a suitable entry qualification.